TrentBrunson/TrentBrunson/README.md

 ### Thanks for stopping by.
 #### I am a scientist, veteran combat pilot, and enthusiast for anything geek.
-Now bringing mad research physicist skills and nerves of steel to Machine Learning and Big Data.
+Now bringing mad-research-physicist-skills and nerves of steel to Machine Learning and Big Data.

 <!--
 **TrentBrunson/TrentBrunson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.